gibgib1212/Rm-skin/readme.txt

 -------------------------------------

 In creating this skin, I have used code descriptions and images from other authors.
-I would like to express our gratitude to the following.
+I would like to express my gratitude to the following.

 Dear 4228(@4228_r), "Rogan".
 	"play.lua" for this skin was produced based on "play7main.lua" for "Rogan".